JavaVista/Wepa-Mixology-Mojo/README.md

 2. **Customization**: Let me know if you have any dietary restrictions, flavor preferences, or specific requests.
 3. **Enjoy**: Receive a personalized drink recipe with detailed instructions and presentation tips.

+## Privacy Policy

+We take your privacy seriously.
+Please read our [Privacy Policy](privacy.md) to understand how we handle your data.

 ## User Feedback

 - Your feedback is crucial.
 Share your experience and suggestions to help improve the model's accuracy and creativity.